mirzakhany/dbctl/docs/index.rst

 We welcome any and all contributions!
 Here are some ways you can get started:
 1. Report bugs: If you encounter any bugs, please let us know.
 Open up an issue and let us know the problem.
 2. Contribute code: If you are a developer and want to contribute, follow the instructions below to get started!
-3. Suggestions: If you don't want to code but have some awesome ideas, open up an issue explaining some updates or imporvements you would like to see!
+3. Suggestions: If you don't want to code but have some awesome ideas, open up an issue explaining some updates or improvements you would like to see!
 4. Documentation: If you see the need for some additional documentation, feel free to add some!

 Instructions